submariner-io/submariner-website/src/content/releases/_index.en.md

   cluster to work around this issue.
 The `globalnet-cidr` will automatically be allocated by `subctl` for each cluster.
 * The separate `--operator-image` parameter has been removed from `subctl join` and the `--repository` and `--version` parameters are now used for all images.
-* The Submariner operator status now includes `Gateway` information.
+* The Submariner Operator status now includes `Gateway` information.
 * Closed technical requirements for Submariner to become a CNFC project, including _Developer Certificate of Origin_ compliance, and source code linting.